Factory Acceptance Testing (FAT): Process, Procedure & Checklist

 factory acceptance test protocol

-Factory Acceptance Test Protocol
+Factory Acceptance Test Procedure (3-Step FAT Testing Process)

 Here are three FAT protocols that can be used to guide a successful test.